we care for public transport systems

 Institut für Bahntechnik (Inst. for Railway Engineering), Dresden, Germany since 2001

-Plateway Pty Ltd, Sydney, Australia since 2001
+Plateway Pty Ltd, Sydney / Brisbane, Australia since 2001

 Movares Nederland, Utrecht, The Netherlands since 2003